samuelclay/hackersmacker/README.markdown

 ## The Bad News

-Unfortunately, at the current time, browser's do not allow a JSONP AJAX request to modify the page, as it is sandboxed and cannot alter the page using arbitrary JavaScript (the JSONP) not included with the extension itself.
+Unfortunately, at the current time, browsers do not allow a JSONP AJAX request to modify the page, as it is sandboxed and cannot alter the page using arbitrary JavaScript (the JSONP) not included with the extension itself.

 If you find a way around this, contact Samuel Clay: samuel@ofbrooklyn.com.